 Voice and tone

 Automated conversations are dynamic, they feel alive.
 Customers naturally project personalities onto them.
-Our brand voice and tone guidelines are the foundation of these personalities.
+Our brand's personalities are built from our voice and tone guidelines.
 But they need to flex into something more—bot personas.

 Importance of personas